 It is so important to get down low with you and your camera at the same level as the dog.
 This will most likely involve getting wet and muddy on the floor [But us dog owners are used to getting muddy on walks from those pesky dogs!] so make sure you’re wearing appropriate clothing that you’re not worried about getting mucky.
 The dogs eyes will be level with your camera and you’ll be drawn into the way a dog sees the world.
 You will probably only have to sit or crouch on the ground to get normal shots, however why not experiment with different angles.
 For the photo of Wilma in the red leaves below I was lying flat on my stomach which looked a bit extreme to passers by but I love low down photos of my dogs, plus they look super adorable.

-Lighting is always a challenge, especially in these winter months with the late mornings and early evenings.
+Lighting is always a challenge, especially in these winter months with the late mornings and early evenings, but light is the one thing that’s essential in any photo.
 I much prefer using natural lighting, always opting to shoot outdoors.
 I do have studio lights when shooting indoors for products, but if possible I won’t use my lights and will wait for the perfect sunlight to shine in.
 When you’re outside with your dogs try and find shaded spots for your photos.
 Although most people will look outside on a sunny day, see the blue sky with not a cloud in site and think its the perfect opportunity for photos.
 Don’t get me wrong this type of weather is totally gorgeous and makes lovely photos, but it can be a nightmare in parts of dog photography.
 It will highlight big areas of the dog whilst others will be filled in shadows, and in black dogs in particular making it a challenge to see their facial features.
 For me, cloudy days are perfect as it means the weather doesn’t limit where the dogs and I explore.

 3) FOCUS ON THE EYES